So, you’re thinking about buying your first home. Do it!

 You want to give the bank the impression that you are a reliable person and won’t flake out on your mortgage when times get tough.
 This means you want to show that you've been in your current residence for a year or more.

-Another way to look good to a lender is if you've stayed at your job for at least two years.
-That's another indication that you're stable and responsible.
+Another way to look stable and responsible to a lender is if you've stayed at your job for at least two years.
 If you're thinking about changing jobs, wait until after you secure your mortgage.